CodyReichert/awesome-cl/README.md

 * [cl-coveralls](https://github.com/fukamachi/cl-coveralls) - a helper
   library to post test coverage to Coveralls.
 See [SBCL's code coverage tool](http://www.sbcl.org/manual/index.html#sb_002dcover).
 [FreeBSD][39].

+Editor utilities:

+* [Slite](https://github.com/tdrhq/slite/) - a SLIme-based TEst runner for FiveAM Tests.
+[Apache2.0][89]
+  - Slite interactively runs your Common Lisp tests (at the time of writing only FiveAM is supported).
+It allows you to see the summary of test failures, jump to test definitions, rerun tests with the debugger, all from inside Emacs.

 Utilities
 =========